Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/55-GeneratorReference.md

 * **generateExternalControllerAndFinder** - A boolean specifying whether a controller for external calls providing a generic finder component should be generated or not.
 Default value is `true`.
 * **generateScribitePlugins** - A boolean specifying whether support for several Scribite editors should be generated or not.
 Requires external controller with finder component.
 Default value is `true`.
 * **generateTagSupport** - A boolean specifying whether tag support should be generated or not.
 Requires user or admin controller containing a display action.
 Default value is `true`.
+* **generateMultiHookNeedles** - A boolean specifying whether MultiHook needles should be generated or not.
+Default value is `true`.
 * **generateRssTemplates** - A boolean specifying whether rss view templates should be generated or not.
 Default value is `true`.
 * **generateAtomTemplates** - A boolean specifying whether atom view templates should be generated or not.
 Default value is `true`.
 * **generateCsvTemplates** - A boolean specifying whether csv view templates should be generated or not.
 Default value is `true`.